Liu-Jinyuan/liu-jinyuan.github.io/index.md

 (Remarks: Knowledge is to be expanded by doing research, but has to be conversed by teaching and learning.
 I felt fortunate to TA the subjects I like, and to be able to keep improving my own knowledge and my instruction skills on them.)

 ### Services
+Referee for: Physics of Fluids, Acta Mechanica Sinica
 Chairperson, Council of the 12th [Spark Innovative Talent Cultivation Program](http://www.tuef.tsinghua.edu.cn/column/sp1), Tsinghua University, 2018 - 2020
 JUMP Peer Mentor for 8 undergrads, Jacob School of Engineering, UC San Diego, 2020, 2021
 Peer Mentor for 15 freshmen, School of Aerospace, Tsinghua University, 2018, 2019